Scarlett422301/LOCUS/README.md

----
-editor_options:
-  markdown:
-    wrap: sentence
----

 # LOCUS: Low-rank Decomposition of Brain Connectivity Matrices with Universal Sparsity Method

 LOCUS (Low-rank Decomposition of Brain Connectivity Matrices with Universal Sparsity Method) is an innovative blind source separation method that incorporates regularization and low-rank structure to investigate brain connectivity.

 ## Installation

 We assume you are running R 4.1.0 or newer.
 There is no guarantee for backward or forward comparability.
 Please raise the issue on GitHub if something breaks.

 You can install LOCUS from CRAN with: